Deepan-Karmakar/p5.js-tutorial/Intro to DOM manipulation and events.md

 console.log(elt);
 ```

 You could type this JS code directly into console and see the result.
 You could also put it directly into the HTML page using the `<script>` tag.
 Note that this script is placed in the body of the page, rather than the head.
 This has to do with the order that things are loaded and run when you open a page.
-More on this in the [window.onload]() section.
+More on this in the [load event](https://github.com/lmccart/p5.js/wiki/Intro-to-DOM-manipulation-and-events#load) section.

 ```html
 <html>